the-most-trained-trainee/TESTTASK2022/README.md

 ### `Just several issues to point out:`

-1. Your template (radioinputs section) containes 4 IT-positions, whilst backend settings presume other positions that do not correspondent the template's requirements.
+1. Your template (radioinputs section) containes IT-positions, whilst backend settings presume other positions - Lawyer, Content manager, Security, and Designer.
+That is why I have adapted the list to the backend settings.